naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

    |              ^ expected named lifetime parameter
 ```

 The error says `missing lifetime specifier`.
 Great!
-So we've finally
+For the first time
-encountered the term `lifetime`.
+we've encountered the term `lifetime`.

+Let me show you the fix first, and then we will see why it works.
+The
-The fix is to specify lifetime parameter when defining the `Violation`
+fix is to specify lifetime parameter when defining the `Violation`
 enum as follows,

 ```rust